vinayudyawer/ATT/README.md

 Input data formats
 ------------

-Analysing passive telemetry data requires three sets of data: Tag detection data (refered to here as either `IMOSdata` or `VEMCOdata`, depending on data source); Tag metadata (`tagdata`); and Receiver metadata (`statinfo`).
+Analysing passive telemetry data requires three sets of data: Tag detection data (refered to here as either `IMOSdata` or `VEMCOdata`, depending on data source); Tag metadata (`taginfo`); and Receiver metadata (`statinfo`).
 The ATT was developed to recognise field names from the IMOS ATF database and more generally from a VEMCO VUE database that is commonly used in the field of passive acoustic telemetry.
 These data formats are detailed below, and can be used as a guide to configure the tag detection data input if the VEMCO or IMOS ATF data formats are not used.
 The `taginfo` and `statinfo` data formats conforms to the metadata information stored on the IMOS ATF database, and similar formats should be used to store metadata information on animals tagged for analysing passive acoustic telemetry data.

 <br>

 ### Tag detection data formats

-#### VEMCO input format
+#### VEMCO input format (`VEMCOdata`)

 | Data field | Description | Required field? |
 |:---------- |:----------- |:--------------- |